intel/dffml/docs/arch/alice/discussion/0036/index.md

   - [ ] Alice create threat model of code base
     - [ ] strategic plan for threat model completeness
       - [ ] keeps suggesting new system contexts, or incentivizing creation of new system contexts by other strategic plans so as to drive up completeness metric
+      - [ ] New contexts are created by finding different sets of operations connected differently via flow modifications where applicable
     - [ ] top level system context we are executing in takes an input completeness for an organizationally applied strategic plan.
 Likely this completeness is a situation where we have a property of an `@config` which maps to a definition with something to do with completeness.
   - [ ] Target example around DFFML itself and it's development, and other OSS libs